 - Read the description carefully to check for any details about windows, sliding doors, or natural light mentioned.

-- Inspect the pictures of the apartment and focus on the lighting, windows, and doors.
+- Inspect the pictures of the apartment.
 Do they look big enough?

 - Call up the landlord or listing agent and get some information on the windows and doors in the apartment so you can decide whether the apartment is worth checking or not yourself.

-- Pro Tip: Ask the landlord or listing agent which direction the apartment faces (as the direction of the apartment will affect the time of day sunlight is received).
+Pro Tip 2: Ask the landlord or listing agent which direction your apartment will face (as the direction of the apartment will affect the time of day sunlight is received).
 Also, ask to make sure the windows aren’t blocked by other buildings if you can avoid it.